top of page

 Train with us Poster_edited_edited.jpg

-Why connect to permaculture?
+Why Connect to Permaculture?

-Permaculture has evolved over the last 40+ years from the concept born from Bill Mollison & David Holmgren’s theories/experience with Ecology, Agriculture and human connectionWe all shared knowledge and experience worldwide.
-It has grown to encompass more than its roots thought it would mature into.
+Permaculture has evolved over the last 40+ years from the concept born from Bill Mollison & David Holmgren’s theories/ experience with Ecology, Agriculture and human connection.

 With more people merging with the ideals it represents, the more wealth of evolution this design tool will bring to life.